JaneWuNEU/Orion-OSDI22/Public_Dataset/README.md

 <br/>**File:** dag_structure.xls

 ### Intermediate data
-Data sample of the intermediate data size passed accross the entire DAG.
+Data sample of the intermediate data size passed across the entire DAG.
 The data is aggregated by *data size passed (in bytes)*.
 The data was collected from 10/18/2021 to 10/31/2021.
 <br/>**File:** dag_intermediate-date.xls

  | Tab | Description |